Who Is Esau: The Book of Obadiah

 Please read part one before reading this one: Who Is Esau: False Arguments.

 Welcome.
 Today we will be going over each verse as it relates to the prophecies of the Edomites in the book of Obadiah.
 A lot of the arguments have been taken out of context to provide a false doctrine.
 We will begin at verse 1.

-- "The vision of Obadiah.
-Thus saith the YHWH Elohim concerning Edom; We have heard a rumour from YHWH, and an ambassador is sent among the heathen, Arise ye, and let us rise up against her in battle."
+1 "The vision of Obadiah.
+Thus saith the Lord God concerning Edom; We have heard a rumour from the Lord, and an ambassador is sent among the heathen, Arise ye, and let us rise up against her in battle."

-- "Behold, I have made thee small among the heathen: thou art greatly despised."
+2 "Behold, I have made thee small among the heathen: thou art greatly despised."— Obadiah 1-2

-"The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?"
+"The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground?"— Verse 3

-"Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith Elohim,"
+"Though thou exalt thyself as the eagle, and though thou set thy nest among the stars, thence will I bring thee down, saith the LORD,"— Verse 4

 "See?
 The United States uses the eagle as their symbol.
 There is no mention of a prophetic vision being given.
 Obadiah is not seeing into the future and looking at something happening.
 So this would be describing something that is currently happening at that time.
 Let's go over that.

 Read Ezekiel 17 1-8 and 12-17.
 It says this is a parable.
 And it describes two eagles.
 Who are these eagles?
 Babylon and Egypt.
 This shows us how "eagle" does not necessarily have to mean it is a symbol.

 27 "Doth the eagle mount up at thy command, and make her nest on high?"